 Real Estate Investment Trusts (REITs)

 Have you always wanted to invest in real estate but didn’t think you had the money?
 With REITs, you do.
 You invest a small amount into a company that owns and runs real estate and get a ‘piece of the pie’ along with hundreds or thousands of other investors.

 The developer uses the funds contributed by multiple investors to help real estate developers afford their next piece of real estate.
 You can invest in a property’s equity or debt.

 When you invest in equity, you earn a monthly cash flow based on the amount you invested, and when you invest in debt, you earn interest on your investment.
 REITs are a great way to invest in real estate without the burden of managing the physical real estate yourself.

-Employer-sponsored retirement plans (One of the easiest ways how to invest with little money)
+Employer-sponsored retirement plans (One of the easiest ways to invest with little money)

 Your employer-sponsored retirement plan (401k, 403b, 457b, etc) typically don’t have a minimum investment requirement.
-While there’s a maximum amount you can invest, you can invest as little as you want.
+While there’s a maximum amount you can invest, according to the IRS, you can invest as little as you want.

 This was one of the first ways I learned how to invest a small amount of money.
 I set aside 1% of my paycheck when I started working.
 It wasn’t much, but I knew that every dollar I put away today would be worth more tomorrow.

 Don’t forget, if your employer matches any part of your contribution, it’s like getting free money, so finding every dollar you can invest in your 401k is worth it.